tcarland/postgres-k8s/README.md

 Postgres on Kubernetes Deployment
 ===================================

-Kustomize manifests for deploying postgres to k8s.
+Kustomize manifests for a simple example of deploying postgres to k8s.

 ## Configuration